eltociear/powerbi-docs.fr-fr/powerbi-docs/report-server/rendering-extension-support.md

 Non applicable

-## <a name="disclaimer"></a>Clause d’exclusion de responsabilité
+## <a name="disclaimer"></a>Disclaimer

 © 2017 Microsoft Corporation.
-Tous droits réservés.
-Les noms des sociétés et produits réels mentionnés dans le présent document peuvent être des marques de leurs propriétaires respectifs.
+All rights reserved.
+The names of actual companies and products mentioned herein may be the trademarks of their respective owners.
 The information contained in this document represents the current view of Microsoft Corporation on the issues discussed as of the date of publication.
 Microsoft cannot guarantee the accuracy of any information presented after the date of publication.
 Microsoft regularly updates its websites with new information about the accessibility of products as that information becomes available.

 Customization of the product voids this conformance statement from Microsoft.
 Please consult with Assistive Technology (AT) vendors for compatibility specifications of specific AT products.